ranchobiosciences/Data_Modeling_Issues_Templates/README.md

 3. Affected node(s) (Entities)
 4. Affected properties (Attributes)
     1. Affected enum values (optional)
-5. Any relevent data or examples that will aid modelling
+5. Any relevent data or examples that will aid modeling